 Department of Diagnostic and Therapeutic Sciences

 The Department of Diagnostic and Therapeutic Sciences at Georgia Southern University offers bachelor and degree completion programs in the high tech fields of medical laboratory science, radiologic sciences and respiratory therapy.
-All programs offer options for completing the coursework either fully or substantially online.
+All programs offer options for completing the coursework either fully or substantially online based on specified qualifications.

 The Department of Diagnostic and Therapeutic Sciences, as part of the Waters College of Health Professions at Georgia Southern University, exists to educate students, and to provide our culturally diverse communities with competent, team-oriented and compassionate healthcare professionals.